privacyint/website-guides/guide-steps/firefox-agent-switcher.md

 Install a user agent switcher on Firefox - Random User Agent

 # Summary #
+In this guide, you'll learn how to install Random User Agent on Firefox, an add-on to periodically change your browser's user agent and make it harder for trackers to fingerprint you.

+# Body #
 When you access a website, your browser sends a string called the *User Agent* containing your browser's name, operating system, and other technical metadata of your device.
-Unfortunately, this metadata is often abused by trackers to build a *fingerprint* of your system and identify you throughout the web.

-In this guide, you'll learn how to install Random User Agent on Firefox to periodically change your browser's user agent and make it harder for trackers to fingerprinting you.
+Unfortunately, this metadata is often abused by trackers to build a *fingerprint* of your system and uniquely identify you throughout the web.
+To limit the efficiency of fingerprinting you can install a random agent switcher which periodically changes your browser's user agent, making it harder to uniquely identify you.

-# Body #
 > **Warning**: Using an agent switcher may cause some pages to display incorrectly or not at all.
 To prevent this behaviour, we show how to disable the extension in such cases.

 ### Installation ###